OphirTuretz/Y-DATA-Ninjas/README.md

 # Run the Web Page Interface

+Before running the web interface, make sure that there is a model file (`model.pkl`) in the `models` folder, as it will be used to make predictions.

 You can run the web page interface to accept dataset files and make predictions:

 ### Locally